borjarojo/docs/ideas/blockchain.md

 ## Unsorted Concepts

+### IoT scanner of recycling and trash for tracking waste

+This might be a cool use case for blockchain to begin to hold everyone accountable dynamically for their waste production.
+One of the best ways to get a community to do something that is good for them is to incentivize the government to do it against their wishes (like forcing people to recycle).
+If trashcans can be smart-ified, then we can begin to hold people accountable.

+If a person is a good recycler, or put in effort to make less waste, and that costs the town less money, then it would be good if that could be monitored.

 ### Using block chain to leverage publish-subscriber to increase efficiency over observer

 Usually, many APIs use the paradigm of observer, where a client pings a server to be able to get the information they want.
 This is good for servers because they execute on request and don't need to do calculations about when send a message themselves.
 Doing those calculations can be costly, so servers wouldn't normally want to do them.